curtiside/oelo_lights_ha/DEVELOPER.md

 ### First-Time Setup

-**Build the test container (required once):**
+**Build the test container:**
 ```bash
 make build
 ```

 This builds the test runner container with all dependencies (Selenium, ChromeDriver, Python packages).

+**Note:** `make test-all` will automatically build the test container if it doesn't exist, but it's recommended to run `make build` explicitly first to ensure it's up-to-date.
 You only need to rebuild if you modify `test/Dockerfile.test` or need to update dependencies.

 ### Environment Variables